Metabase is an easy, open-source way to derive insights from data:

 Fork render-examples/metabase on GitHub.

-Dockerfor the environment, and add the following environment variable under the Advanced section:
+Dockerfor the runtime, and add the following environment variable under the Advanced section:

-The internal connection string for the database you created above.
+The internal database URL for the database you created above.

 You can optionally encrypt your Metabase database connection details by adding the